woodbri/osrm-tools/pgr2osrm/README.md

 Process
 ---------------------------------------------------------

-The following is basically the SQL the is run by the pgr2osrm command.
+The following is basically the SQL that is run by the pgr2osrm command.
 You do NOT need to run this SQL, it is only here as a reference.

 ```